TeamEpochGithub/ZindiLacunaMalaria/README.md

 ## Getting started

 This section contains the steps that need to be taken to get started with our project and fully reproduce our best submission on the public and private leaderboard.
-The project was developed on Linux 6.8.0-48-generic, and on Python 3.10.14 on Pip version 22.0.2.
+The project was developed on Ubuntu 22.04, and on Python 3.10.

 ### 0. Prerequisites
-Models were trained on machines with the following specifications:
+Models were trained on machine with the following specifications:
-- CPU: AMD Ryzen Threadripper Pro 3945WX 12-Core Processor / AMD Ryzen 9 7950X 16-Core Processor
+- CPU: AMD Ryzen 9 7950X 16-Core Processor
-- GPU: NVIDIA RTX A5000 / NVIDIA RTX Quadro 6000 / NVIDIA RTX A6000
+- GPU: NVIDIA RTX Quadro 6000
-- RAM: 96GB / 128GB
+- RAM: 96GB
-- OS: Linux 6.8.0-48-generic
+- OS: Ubuntu 22.04
-- Python: 3.10.14
+- Python: 3.10.12
 - Estimated training time: 7-8 hours for the DETR, 2-3 hours for YOLO.